Montoya/foxtales-guide/features.md

 ## Minting

 Each FoxTale can be minted.
-After winning, you can click to Mint with Warps right inside the Warpcast feed.
-If you have a Warps balance on Warpcast, you will be able to mint.
-The NFTs are minted on Base.
+After winning, you can click Mint to mint the tale for free.
+The NFTs are minted on Base to your connected Ethereum address (or your Farcaster address if you have not connected an address) and the gas is sponsored.
 [Here is an example FoxTale NFT image.](https://foxtales.vercel.app/api/img/2)

-In the future it will be possible to mint the NFTs on the web and on other chains, but for now, the only option that is supported is Mint with Warps.
+In the future it may be possible to mint on other chains, but for now only Base is supported.

+_If the minting wallet runs out of ETH to cover gas, please let us know and we will top it up._

 ## MetaMask Snap